3dcitydb/iur-ade-citydb/README.md

 The i-UR ADE extension consists of two main parts:

 - A relational schema mapping the i-UR ADE data model to a set of database tables and objects.
-The relational schema is build upon and seamlessly integrates with the official 3DCityDB relational schema.
+The relational schema is built upon and seamlessly integrates with the official 3DCityDB relational schema.
 - Java modules that are automatically loaded by the Importer/Exporter and enable the tool to read/write i-UR ADE enriched datasets and to store and manage i-UR data in the 3DCityDB.